drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L09/slides.md

 ### Enhance Material Accessibility

 I'll provide downloadable PDF versions of slides for easy reference and annotation.
-I created a [folder on Canvas](https://canvas.northwestern.edu/courses/231041/files) for this, and I'll upload PDFs prior to class.
+Click on the [printable] link in the README, and this will produce a PDF version of the slides that you can download / print.

 ### Increase / Continue Interactive and Applied Learning